Skip to content

 Some topographers and tomographers report additional metrics that do not use the keratometric index, such as true net power or total corneal power.
 These can differ slightly from SimK even when the physical radius is the same.
 For contact lens ordering and most chairside comparisons, SimK-style values are typically the most compatible with how base curves are labeled.

-Radius to Diopter Conversion FAQs
+MM to Diopter Conversion FAQs

-Using the standard keratometric index (1.3375), the conversion is:
+Using the standard keratometric index (1.3375), the formula is:

 D = 337.5 ÷ r (r in millimeters)

-Example: 7.50 mm converts to 45.00 D.
+Example: 7.50 mm converts to 45.00 D. For quick lookups, use the conversion chart above.

-How do I convert diopters back to radius in millimeters?
+How do I convert diopters to mm?

-Rearrange the same relationship:
+Rearrange the same formula:

 r = 337.5 ÷ D